Cancellation and Refunds

 Adult Supervision, Ratios, and Unaccompanied Minors

-All minor children must be accompanied by responsible adults.
+Unless explicitly stated in an event description, all minor children must be accompanied by responsible adults.
 A responsible adult is someone who is legally responsible for the minor child: a parent, guardian, or a troop leader with accompanying permission forms.

 If your scout is attending with a troop, the troop needs to meet GSHPA mandated adult/girl ratios.
 Troops that do not meet ratio requirements will be combined by event coordinators, or may have their registration canceled (see cancellation and refund policy).
 It is the troop’s responsibility to ensure that they will have adequate adult/girl ratios before registering.